Argentine identity card: Legal requirement in Argentina

+Once updated at 14 years-old, the Argentine identity card has CAN code.

+Law No. 17,671 of De Identificación, Registro y Clasificación del Potencial Humano Nacional, enacted in 1968, stipulates in its article 13 that no means of identification can replace the Argentine identity card issued by ReNaPer.

+It is mandatory for exercising the right to vote and for identification before judicial authorities.
+The Argentine identity cardis also required for carrying out procedures with state authorities, and it also authorizes the holder to work legally within the country (subject to national labor laws, which prohibit the employment of children and adolescents).

 It is obligatory for Argentine citizens and residents to have a National Identity Document (DNI); this is the Obligation of Identification.
 The document is a means of verifying one's identity and exercising various fundamental rights.
 This obligation is rooted in both legal entitlement and civic duty.

 The issuance of DNIs falls under the jurisdiction of the National Registry of Persons (RENAPER), which oversees the administration and distribution of these essential identification documents.

 All Argentine nationals, whether residing within the country or abroad, and foreign individuals resident in Argentina, are required to possess a valid DNI.

 The process of obtaining a DNI typically begins at birth: parents or legal guardians are required to register a child within 40 days of birth, free of charge, at Civil Registry offices, delegated centers, or designated public hospitals.
 A lifelong DNI number is assigned.
 Children's DNI must be updated between the ages of 5 and 8, and upon reaching the age of 14.
 Renewal may also be necessary for various reasons such as changes in personal information or in case of damage, loss, or theft.

 Noteworthy legal provisions, such as National Law 26.743 on Gender Identity, enable individuals to request modifications to their DNI to reflect their self-perceived gender identity.

 Required documentation for birth registration includes the parents' DNIs, the birth certificate issued by the healthcare facility, vaccination records if requested, and relevant acknowledgment or adoption certificates if applicable.

 In cases where parents or guardians are resident foreign nationals, presentation of a valid Argentine foreigner's DNI along with an unexpired passport or identity card from their country is mandatory.

 Old Cédula de identidad de la Policía Federal, issued for foreigners when the "Libreta Cívica/de Enrolamiento" was still issued.

 If parents have never possessed a DNI, alternate procedures are in place requiring testimony from two adult witnesses to verify their identity.
 Should the Civil Registry refuse registration under these circumstances, recourse can be sought through the nearest CAJ (Center for Legal Assistance).

 During the registration process, the newborn's photograph and fingerprints are captured.
 Parents or guardians receive the birth certificate and confirmation of the DNI application, with exemptions in cases where marriage certificates are available, allowing for individual registration.